LoopKit/loopdocs/docs/operation/features/ice.md

 * illness
 * someone sat too close to you

-As we all know, this list can be long but, on "normal" days FOOD will be the single strongest "insulin counteracter".
+As we all know, this list can be long but, on "normal" days food will be the single strongest "insulin counteracter".
 Food will be the most influence on making BGs go up.
 There are also other reasons that BGs climb when we may have expected them to be steady; basals being set too low, failed infusion site, etc.

 If we assume that it's a "normal" day (basals are close to correct, illness is not an issue, the site is good), Loop will expect most of the UPWARD pressure on BGs are from food.
 Loop is calling that upward pressure Insulin Counteraction Effect (ICE).
 This is a pretty reasonable assumption so let's use that for the rest of this discussion.